+In December 2017, the Group completed the combination of its European oil and gas E&P business with Bayerngas Norge AS (Bayerngas Norge) to form a newly incorporated entity - Spirit Energy.
+The Group owns 69 per cent. and Bayerngas Norge's existing shareholders, led by SWM and Bayerngas GmbH, owns 31 per cent.
 The objective of combining the E&P business with Bayerngas Norge is to create a sustainable E&P business, which will be capable of self-financing through operating cash flow in a range of commodity price environments.
-It is envisaged that the Joint Venture will create opportunities to accelerate and increase existing cost saving programmes, improve efficiency and optimise the joint portfolio.
+It is envisaged that Spirit Energy will create opportunities to accelerate and increase existing cost saving programmes, improve efficiency and optimise the joint portfolio.
 The aim is to achieve this through the sharing of technical expertise and best practice across the two portfolios, the streamlining of operations and areas of overlap, and the delivery of corporate and administrative efficiencies.